Model-based clustering of multiple networks with a hierarchical algorithm: Abstract

 \section{Abstract}

-The paper tackles the problem of clustering multiple networks, that do not share the same set of vertices, into groups of networks with similar topology.
+The paper tackles the problem of clustering multiple networks, directed or not, that do not share the same set of vertices, into groups of networks with similar topology.
 A statistical model-based approach based on a finite mixture of stochastic block models is proposed.
 A clustering is obtained by maximizing the integrated classification likelihood criterion.
 This is done by a hierarchical agglomerative algorithm, that starts from singleton clusters and successively merges clusters of networks.
 As such, a sequence of nested clusterings is computed that can be represented by a dendrogram providing valuable insights on the collection of networks.
 Using a Bayesian framework, model selection is performed in an automated way since the algorithm stops when the best number of clusters is attained.
 The algorithm is computationally efficient, when carefully implemented.
-The aggregation of groups of networks requires a means to overcome the label-switching problem of the stochastic block model and to match the block labels of the graphs.
+The aggregation of clusters requires a means to overcome the label-switching problem of the stochastic block model and to match the block labels of the networks.
 To address this problem, a new tool is proposed based on a comparison of the graphons of the associated stochastic block models.
 The clustering approach is assessed on synthetic data.
-An application to a collection of ecological networks illustrates the interpretability of the obtained results.
+An application to a set of ecological networks illustrates the interpretability of the obtained results. \keywords{Graph clustering, multiple networks, stochastic block model, agglomerative algorithm, graphon distance, integrated classification likelihood.}